FAQ

 Q: Are there any methods to help make the numbers more visible on each die?

-A: The currently recommended method is similar to the inking process used with plastic dice.
+A: The polished patina finish will help the numbers pop by darkening the recessed surfaces around the numbers.
+If you are interested in achieving a similar effect at home, the currently recommended method is similar to the inking process used with plastic dice.
 Apply thinned acrylic paint with a brush around the numbers, being sure to wipe off any extra.
 Just be careful to let the paint set before moving between faces, as otherwise it can run off.

 -